"""

 -----

-The codes is based on the
+The code is based on the

 `stackexchange <https://stats.stackexchange.com/questions/99829/how-to-obtain-a-confidence-interval-for-a-percentile>`_ answer by `whuber`.